 The Critical Mass Machine

 You have reached the portal of The Critical Mass Machine.
 You may at first notice a slight warp in your your sense of space and time.
 To be clear, the Machine is not a machine.
-The idea grew out of, among other things, the science fiction culture of the fifties.
+The idea grew out of, among other things, the science fiction available in the fifties and the sixties.
 H.G.
-Wells had his Time Machine, you expect me to settle for The Critical Mass Process?
-What the Machine is about is the utilization of exponential processes to meet the needs of all people, of life and the planet.
+Wells had his Time Machine, I have my Critical Mass Machine.
+It is actually far less concrete than that; a process, an idea, or maybe a figment of my imagination.
+What the Machine is about is the utilization of exponential processes to meet the needs of all people, of life, and the planet.
 Time is accelerating, space contracting and information reaching a critical mass.
-Cultural evolution is evolving in a global world.
+Cultural evolution is in great need in a global world.

 Blog of Uncertain Frequency